ibm-cloud-docs/solution-tutorials/static-files-cdn.md

 In this section, you will use the {{site.data.keyword.cos_short}} plugin to upload files to the bucket.

-1. Remember the the COS endpoint url:
+1. Set a variable for the COS endpoint url:
    ```sh
    PUBLIC_ENDPOINT=s3.us-south.cloud-object-storage.appdomain.cloud
    ```